-AWS’s highly available and dependable infrastructure is utilised in order to develop Amazon Route 53.
-AWS’s DNS servers include a dispersed structure, which ensures a consistent ability to direct the end users to the business’s application.
+AWS’s highly available and dependable infrastructure is utilized in order to develop Amazon Route 53.
+AWS’s DNS servers include a dispersed structure, which ensures a consistent ability to direct the end-users to the business’s application.
 Moreover, advanced technological implementations like AWS Route 53 Traffic Flow and routing control can aid in increasing the dependability of your business.
 Specifically, by enabling you to create a simplified failover, which can redirect your visitors to a different place if your primary application endpoint goes down.
 Route 53 has been developed to deliver the level of dependability that critical applications demand.

 You can use it with other Amazon Web Services

 Always bear in mind that Route 53’s design is compatible with a great variety of different AWS features.
 As a result, the aforementioned Amazon DNS web service could be easily used to map domain names to:

 - Amazon CloudFront distributions